mattmassicotte/Empire/README.md

 You can also make your own arragements by either hanging onto a `Store` directly within an actor you control, or by creating and using the primitive `LockingDatabase` type directly.

 The transaction mechanism supports cancellation.
 If the executing `Task` is cancelled, a transaction will be aborted.

-> [!WARNING]
-> The `LockingDatabase` type does not currently support the macOS sandbox.
-I believe this is technically possible, but requires some non-trivial work within LMDB.

 ## Building